Islay Accommodation

 Islay Glamping Pods

 This delight is more than a step up from a tent!
-If you are looking for something between camping and holiday cottages Islay, these pods are the ones for you.
+If you are looking for something between camping and holiday cottages in Islay, these pods are the ones for you.
 This is the spot if you’re eager to indulge in some wildlife spotting during your stay.
 An unusual type of accommodation, but one that is catching on fast.
 Of all the accommodation options I’ve given you so far, I’d love to try this one most of all.

 Also known as storm pods, there are five options spread around Islay.
 Lagavulin is one example; Ardbeg is another.
 You won’t find accommodation on Islay that is as good as this.
 The pods each contain everything you’ll need to enjoy a luxury camping-style experience.
 Consider where you would like to base yourself for the week and find the nearest storm pod accommodation to book.